 Developer: Nintendo Software Technology

 Originally announced at E3 2006, and developed by the team responsible for Wave Race, 1080 Snowboarding and Metroid Prime: Hunters, Project H.A.M.M.E.R. was a beat ’em up for the Wii that was originally designed around the system’s main selling point – motion controls.
-Unfortunately little is known about the game itself, but it was officially cancelled in 2009 after several changes to the core game, and the ordeal developing it was so bad that some of the staff responsible for the game quit the industry altogether.
+Unfortunately little is known about the game itself, but it was officially cancelled in 2009 after several changes to the core game, and the ordeal of developing the game was so bad that some of the staff who worked on it quit the industry altogether.
 Which is a damn shame, as NSF was a consistent developer with a lot of talented staff.
 It’d be cool to see this game actually happen one day.

 Format: Xbox One